 Do you just need to cancel out some color tones?

 If the final hair color you are aiming for can be achieved by simply canceling out the other unwanted tones in your hair, you’re going to want a toner.

-For example, you just want to have blonde or ashy blonde colored hair.
+For example, you just want to have blonde or No products found. colored hair.
 Sometimes, you can simply cancel out the yellow tones to achieve that look.

 However, you must be prepared to maintain that by reapplying the toner to keep the unwanted tones hidden.

 Do you want to change the shade further from your current color?

 But if you want to push the shade, or if the hair color you want is a highly different color like green or pink .
 Using a toner won’t be able to produce that.

 That’s because even if it cancels out the unwanted tones in the hair, you’re not going to find green or pink in there!

 For this scenario, you are better off using hair dyes after bleaching.
 Sometimes, people who bleach their hair find that it is too brassy and orange.